Startups save water, wind turbines and construction materials

 Circular Valley and its partners support the start-ups

 The current startups supported by the Circular Economy Accelerator program are selected by a jury from many hundred applications.
 The startups are then supported for three months to develop their business model further.
 Top-class coaches and mentors closely support the start-ups during this time.
 The Circular Valley initiative also facilitates an intensive exchange between the young and established companies.
+Federal Environment Minister Steffi Lemke recently emphasized how promising this is from an economic perspective.
+"Environmental protection and nature conservation are increasingly becoming drivers of innovation for our economy," she said in a video message to Circular Valley.
+The global competition for the best ideas in technical environmental protection is now "really picking up speed".

 Alumni reach milestones